-Incentive program for small practices with EHRs results in improvement in CV outcomesSeptember 10th, 2013 in Health /
+Incentive program for small practices with EHRs results in improvement in CV outcomesSeptember 10, 2013 in Medicine & Health / Health

 A pay-for-performance program in electronic-health-records-(EHR)-enabled small practices led to modest improvements in cardiovascular care processes and outcomes, according to a study in the September 11 issue of JAMA.

 "Most evaluations of pay-for-performance (P4P) incentives have focused on large-group practices," according to background information in the article.
 Small practices, where the majority of patients still receive care nationally, historically have provided lower-quality care—especially solo practices—and may have greater obstacles to improving care because they lack the scale and organizational structure to do so.
 It is possible that EHR-enabled solo and small-group practices will be able to respond to P4P incentives and improve quality, but this has not been demonstrated.